 We strive to share our learnings through publications and presentations across Canada and with stakeholders including parents, staff, funders, and Board members.

-This journal is primarily a forum of exchange on issues of theory, research, and practice aimed at clinicians, administrators and educational consultants active in residential treatment and wilderness programs in the U.S.
+The Journal of Therapeutic Schools and Programs (JTSP) is primarily a forum of exchange on issues of theory, research, and practice aimed at clinicians, administrators and educational consultants active in residential treatment and wilderness programs in the U.S.